grnet/synnefo/docs/quick-install-admin-guide.rst

 services). ``ASTAKOS_BASE_URL`` is the astakos top-level URL.
 Appending an extra path (``/astakos`` here) is recommended in order to distinguish components, if more than one are installed on the same machine.

-``ASTAKOS_DEFAULT_ADMIN_EMAIL`` refers to the administrator's email.
-Every time a new account is created a notification is sent to this email.
-For this we need access to a running mail server, so we have disabled it for now by setting its value to None.
-For more informations on this, read the relative :ref:`section <mail-server>`.

 .. note:: For the purpose of this guide, we don't enable recaptcha authentication.
     If you would like to enable it, you have to edit the following options: